msyk/FMDataAPI/README.md

 - composer.json, composer.lock
     - Composer information files.
 - Sample_results.ipynb
-    - Sample program and resutls with Jupyter Notebook style.
+    - Sample program and results with Jupyter Notebook style.
-- samlpes/FMDataAPI_Sample.php and cat.jpg
+- samples/FMDataAPI_Sample.php and cat.jpg
     - This is the sample program of FMDataAPI class, and shows how to use FMDataAPI class.
-Rich comments are described, but Sample_results.ipynb is more informative.
+It includes rich comments, but Sample_results.ipynb is more informative.
 - README.md, .gitignore
     - These are for GitHub.